takashialpha/takashialpha/README.md

 ## Overview

-I build systems where abstractions are deliberate and execution paths remain transparent.
-My work centers on Rust, Linux infrastructure, and self-hosted environments—domains.
+I build systems with deliberate abstractions and transparent execution paths.
+My work focuses on Rust, Linux infrastructure, and self-hosted environments.

 Good software communicates intent explicitly, resists accidental complexity, and remains intelligible under scrutiny.
 Code is a medium of communication for humans first, a set of instructions for machines second, even on low-level setups.